 Software customers have learned that spending a considerable amount of time and money up front to determine the full scope of their product produces the same result as those pre-JIT American automotive plants: waste.
 They’ve started to ask, “why develop an inventory of product requirements that could sit on the shelf for months or even years?
 Why introduce the risk of a high probability of them changing or not being used at all?”

-The agile approach allows customers to focus their time and money on the immediate needs of the business.
+The Agile approach allows customers, such as yourself, to focus their time and money on the immediate needs of the business.
 It gives you the flexibility to change as your market and business needs change.
-In agile, you are building a product iteratively, so as the features (or parts) get entered into your product backlog (or automotive plant), you build your platform ‘Just-In-Time’ to increase efficiencies and reduce time and cost.
+With Agile, customers and developers work together to build a product iteratively.In other words, as the features (or parts) get entered into the product backlog (or automotive plant), the platform is built “Just-In-Time”, thereby increasing efficiencies and reducing waste.

 The need to change your product will happen.
 It is inevitable, so embrace it!
 Having requirements documented for the long term could end up being a waste of time.
 You could spend months documenting what the product will look like, only to have the market change or your stakeholders tell you they want to go in a different direction.
 It is important to stay lean as it will allow you to pivot when your business needs to.

-Building software if still fairly new compared to other engineering disciplines.
+Building software is still fairly new compared to other engineering disciplines.
 It continues to evolve as technology and the market evolves.
-A development team that understands how important it is to be efficient understands you can actually evolve to a point where you can be, just in time.Click here to get a monthly dose of awesome!
+A development team that understands how important it is to be efficient understands you can actually evolve to a point where you can be, just in time.